lucaswiman/lucaswiman.github.io/_posts/2025-01-02-teaching-transformers-arithmetic.md

             longest_number = max(len(span) for span in spans)
             if training:
                 # Choose a random offset to allow for generalization.
 Note that since
-                # I created and embedding value for the entire context length, this can
+                # I created an embedding value for the entire context length, this can
                 # in principle generalize more than in the paper.
 Bug?
 Feature?
                 offset = random.randint(
                     0,